loranger32/theory_of_games/README.md

 - Naive : always cooperates ;
 - Traitor : always betrays ;
 - Pick at random : randomy choose to cooperate or betray ;
-- Quick Adapter : punish and forgive fast.
+- Quick Adapter : punish and forgive fast
+                  (the so called '_tit for tat_.' strategy).
 As long as the other player cooperates, he cooperates also.
 If the other player betrays, he will betray the next time.
 As soon as the other player cooperates again, he will also cooperate ;
 - Slow Adapter : punish and forgives slowly.
 Same as above, except that he will wait 3 turns before changing move ;